 Etsy's Item Listing guide will lead you through each step of listing an item.
 We talked about photos and pricing but there are a few other important parts of the listing process we haven't touched on: titles, descriptions and tags.

-You can attach the important keywords to your item listings — we call these tags.
+Tags: You can attach the important keywords to your item listings — we call these tags.
 Think about the type of words your buyers would use if they were looking for this item.
 Get specific!
 Color, texture, style, and size are as important as the type of item it is.
-Here is an article with a list of types of tags to help you brainstorm.

-Get a little help from your friends.
-If you already have a Facebook account, setting up a Facebook Fan Page can help you let all your friends and family know about your new Etsy shop.
+Get a little help from your friends: If you already have a Facebook account, setting up a Facebook Business Page can help you let all your friends and family know about your new Etsy shop.
 Ask them to share the word with their Facebook friends who might be interested!
-This Etsy Seller Handbook post will help you set this up.

 Get involved: Create a treasury or join a Team!
-Being active on Etsy can also increase your chances of being featured in several places: Treasuries, the homepage, Etsy Finds emails, and the Etsy Blog.
-The key to getting featured in all of these locations is having great item photos, using tags well, and being an active member of the community.
-Additionally, look at the merchandising articles each month to learn about upcoming themes and holidays that will be promoted.
+Being active on Etsy can also increase your chances of being featured in several places: Treasuries, Etsy Finds emails and the Etsy Blog.
+The key to getting featured in all of these locations is having great item photos, using tags well and being an active member of the community.

 - Etsy Seller Apps.
 These are helpful tools for Etsy sellers built using the Etsy API.

 - Online Labs.
-Pop by a live workshop with an expert.
+Pop by a live workshop or view past recorded events.

-- Mailing List.
-Sign up for Etsy Success.
+- Sign up for Etsy Success.
 Sign up for our educational newsletter and have business tips delivered twice-weekly to your inbox.